Should I settle my business dispute or go to court?

 And so you’ll have killed two birds with one stone.
 You’ll be able to work on the current dispute while also fortifying your business and making it stronger in terms of avoiding future disputes.

 A Trusted Reno Business Attorney

-So if any of these things that we’ve discussed apply to you or you recognize some of the situations we’ve talked about, I would welcome the opportunity to talk to you about the individual circumstances that are happening in your business.
+If any of these things that we’ve discussed apply to you or your business, or you recognize some of the situations we’ve mentioned, give us a call to talk about the individual circumstances that are happening in your business.
 We offer a complimentary consultation to decide what the best path forward is for you.